 Treasurer: Steve Ward (District #4)

 Other members of the Board of Directors include: Donna Williams, District #3; Donald Winkleman, District #6; Marvin L. Walker, District #7; Vince Mitchell, District #5; Sharon White, District #8; and Merna Youngblood, District #9.
 The Cooperative Coordinator from Wayne-White is Lisa Vaughan.

 YEAR-END REPORT FOR 2020:

 Emergency ($ 6,474.00)

 Not-for-Profit ($ 1,000.00)

 Total Grants: ($51,552.15)

 Total Program Summary To Date

-Thanks to the generosity of Wayne-White Cooperative members, there were 84 individuals or families that received financial grants during the past recent year.
+Thanks to the generosity of Wayne-White Cooperative members, there were multiple individuals or families in need that received financial grants during the past recent year.

 If you are not currently participating in the WORKS program at Wayne-White, why not begin today?
 Your spare change can make an important difference in the lives of many people who need your help.
 To sign-up for Operation Round-Up Kare & Share, call the cooperative office at 842-2196.
 Your thoughtfulness and generosity is greatly appreciated!